-3. Emission trends for states targeted by the petition have been decreasing for many years and will continue to do so for the foreseeable future.
+2. Emission trends for states targeted by the petition have been decreasing for many years and will continue to do so for the foreseeable future.

 The New York petition is directed at sources in nine upwind states that have in fact experienced a significant reduction in NOx emissions over recent years.
-These reductions not only reflect the good faith of these upwind states in regulating their own sources but also the effectiveness of EPA programs adopted to meet the Good Neighbor provisions of the Clean Air Act.
+These reductions not only reflect the good faith of these upwind states in regulating their own sources but also the effectiveness of EPA programs adopted to meet the Good Neighbor provisions of the Clean Air Act and to reduce emissions from industrial source categories.

-Set forth below is a table developed from EPA modeling platform summaries7 illustrating total anthropogenic emission reduction and EGU-only emission reduction in the states targeted by the New York petition.
+Set forth below is a table developed from EPA modeling platform summaries illustrating total anthropogenic emission reduction and EGU-only emission reduction in the states targeted by the New York petition.